adamhoke/adamhoke.github.io/_posts/2016-03-20-ssl-and-https-explained.md

 **Putting It All Together**

 Now lets take a step back and look at whats happening under the hood:
-First a user requests a secure page over the https protocol.
-When this happens the webserver sends back its public key and its (SSL) certificate.
+First a user requests a secure page over the HTTPS protocol.
+When this happens the web server sends back its public key and its (SSL) certificate.
 The browser checks to see if the certificate is issued by a trusted CA (either a vendor or internal CA).
 The web browser then uses the public key to create and encrypt a random symmetric encryption key and sends it to the web server with encrypted http(s) data.
-The web server decrypts the symmetric encryption key using its own private key and uses the nexly decrypted symmetric key to decrypt the encrypted data, which also includes the encrypted URL
+The web server decrypts the symmetric encryption key using its own private key and uses the newly decrypted symmetric key to decrypt the encrypted data, which also includes the encrypted URL
-The web server sends back the requested data, in the form of an html document, and http data encrypted with the newly decrypted symmetric key.
+The web server sends back the requested data, in the form of an HTML document, and http data encrypted with the newly decrypted symmetric key.
-The web browser decrypts the http(s) data and html document using the original symmetric key and displays the information.
+The web browser decrypts the http(s) data and HTML document using the original symmetric key and displays the information.

 <br />
 **Wrapping up**

-This post does not descript the concepts of encryption/decryption nor what it means to be randomly symmetric.
-It should be clear to you why you need an SSL certificate if you need to secure data on your webserver.
-If you can graps the concepts here you can understand how to setup https for your webserver with your own research for your choice of server and application.
+This post does not description the concepts of encryption/decryption nor what it means to be randomly symmetric.
+It should be clear to you why you need an SSL certificate if you need to secure data on your web server.
+If you can grasp the concepts here you can understand how to setup HTTPS for your web server with your own research for your choice of server and application.